PrachiJhamb95/GlobalForestChange/README.md

 Repository structure:

-Data: a folder that stores the geojson files for the boundaries of project area and reference area.
+Data: a folder that stores the data downloaded from google earth engine.
+You need to register for an account to access that data.
-Docs: a folder that hosts the figures produced from python code and a project document.
 JupyterNotebook: stores the python codes in jupyter notebook.